‘Laser AK-47’? Developer answers sceptics with videos of gun being tested

 China takes surveillance to new heights with flock of robotic Doves, but do they come in peace?

-The company said the laser device could not be sold to individuals or organisations because it does not have a licence to produce weapons.
 But it is seeking a partner with such a licence, or from the security or defence industries, to start mass producing its prototype at a cost of 100,000 yuan (US$15,000) a unit.

 Given the potential for misuse, the design and production of the devices would be tightly monitored and sold only to China’s military and police, it said.